dush-t/task-manager/README.md

 # task-manager
-API for a recruitment app for clubs and departments at BITS Pilani.
+RESTful API - powered by node.js - for a recruitments portal for technical clubs and departments of BITS Pilani

 ## Setup -